 Pursuant to establishing this policy framework and fulfilling MTII's mandate to deliver pillar five (5), the MTII undertook the decision to update and recalibrate its Trade Policy and Strategy.
 The new trade policy also considers recent developments in the trade environment both locally and internationally, and seeks to enhance domestic productive capacity, institute a modern trade infrastructure, expand trade and generate export-led growth.
-These are seen as being fundamental to the achievement of these overarching development.
+These are seen as being fundamental to the achievement of these overarching development goals espoused in the Framework for Sustainable Development.
 Indeed, in an increasingly globalized economy, investment, export growth, productivity, competitiveness and innovation have emerged as key drivers of economic growth.

-The changing dynamic of the global economy, international trade and trade agreements demands that the GORTT be both pragmatic and proactive in recasting its trade policy.
-Such developments include the shifting trend from one-way preferences to reciprocity in trade agreements between the developed countries and developing countries; preference erosion; expiration (and in some cases uncertainty) of unilateral preferences to major markets; slow movement in the multilateral trade negotiations; as well as the declining prominence of tariffs as a trade policy instrument for goods and the corresponding shift towards the predominance of non-tariff measures.
+The changing dynamic of the global economy, international trade and trade agreements2 demands that the GORTT be both pragmatic and proactive in recasting its trade policy.
+Such developments include the shifting trend from one-way preferences to reciprocity in trade agreements between the developed countries and developing countries3; preference erosion4; expiration (and in some cases uncertainty) of unilateral preferences to major markets; slow movement in the multilateral trade negotiations; as well as the declining prominence of tariffs as a trade policy instrument for goods and the corresponding shift towards the predominance of non-tariff measures.